frankcaron/stormpath-java-frameworkless-prefab-front-gate/README.md

 		localhost:8080/reset.jsp

 6. Run the app locally by clicking the "build and run" button in your IDE.
+The generated WAR must be deployed against the appropriate java servlet container (e.g., Tomcat)

 ### Dependencies